eleyuheng/eleyuheng.github.io/_pages/bio.md

 He has been the PI/Co-PI for multiple National/Provincial/Municipal level grants from NSFC, MoHRSS, Zhejiang NSF, Ningbo S&T Bureau, Ningbo Finance Bureau, Abu Dhabi Dept. of Educaiton and Knowledge, etc. He served as the Associate Editor for IEEE Transactions on Circuits and Systems II: Express Briefs.

 He is an IEEE Senior Member, ACM Member, and CCF Member.
 He is a Fellow of HEA, UK.
+He was born in Dalian, China.